tarunshetty125/teamsync-build/README.md

 - **Rolling Context:** We don't just transcribe; we maintain a "memory window" of the conversation for smarter answers.
 - **Local RAG Memory:** We embed your meetings locally using SQLite vector search so you can ask, "What did John say about the API last week?"
 - **Rich Dashboard:** A full UI to manage, search, and export your history—not just a floating window.
 - **Fully Offline Capable:** Don't trust the cloud?
-Run Natively 100% offline using local Ollama models with limited basic telemetry.
+Run Natively 100% offline using local Ollama models with limited anonymous telemetry.

 ---